PixelRidgeSoftworks/ConfigMan/README.md

 ## Wiki

-For more detailed information and advanced usage, please refer to our [Wiki](https://git.pixelridgesoftworks.com/PixelRidge-Softworks/ConfigMan/wiki/ConfigMan-Wiki-Home).
+For more detailed information and advanced usage, please refer to our [Wiki](https://git.pixelridgesoftworks.com/PixelRidge-Softworks/ConfigMan/wiki/ConfigMan-Wiki-Home). ***NOTE: The Wiki is still under construction, apologies for any confusion on usage***

 ## Contributing

 Contributions are welcome!
 Fork the repository to your account on our Git server, make your changes, and submit a PR!
-We will review, and if we don't find any issues, we will merge the PR!
+We will review, and if we don't find any issues, we will merge the PR! ***NOTE: Registration is currently disabled while we update some things.
+We apologize for any inconvenience***

 ## License